TomatenKuchenDEV/docs/serverstats-en.md

 ![](https://tomatenkuchen.eu/assets/images/stats_light.png)

-Creates a category called "Statistics".
+Creates a category called "Stats" or "Statistics".
 In it you can create voice channels that contain a value and one of the following:

 * Members
 * User